SSWConsulting/SSW.Rules.Content/rules/ai-pair-programming/rule.md

 * Query APIs
 * Do unit tests
 * and more!

+### Why is it awesome?
+AI pair programming has so much to offer, but 3 of the key benefits are

+1. Accessibility - Quick Suggestions in heaps of languages including:
+- C#
+- JavaScript
+- SQL
+- and many more
+2. Efficiency - Less time doing gruntwork like repetitive tasks and making boilerplate
+3. Confidence - Higher confidence and less wasted time when working in unfamiliar languages or areas.

 ::: good
 ![Figure: Good example - GitHub Copilot saves you oodles of time!](ThePowerOfCopilot.gif)